Coming up with the right company name using a name generator

 Do not be deterred by the English language used on the website.
 If you search for gluten and select the words/adjectives set, you will immediately get some inspiration with gluten and glutenzero, while a search using ‘glut’ as keyword will return results such as glutago or glutanti.
 The generator also shows you if the domain name is still available with the .com, .net, .org, .co and .io extensions.

-5. Names4brands: translation of exotic terms avoids blunders in your company name
+5. Names4brands: exotic terms without blunders

 Names4brands also plays the multilingual card, but this site surpasses all the others in this respect, as you can choose from no less than 18 languages (but no Dutch!).
 This tool is focused on finding company names.
 You can enter a word as a starting word or an ending word, or go for a completely new word via the ‘Random’ option.
 A useful feature here is that you get the English translation of the additions in non-English languages such as Tamil or Sanskrit.
 This will help you avoid blunders!